 There is usually an unfinished puzzle just waiting for someone to come along and pick up the pieces.
 It’s the kind of atmosphere that lends itself to sticking around and staying awhile.
 Which, you know, isn’t exactly hard to do.
 I mean, you can visit with friendly owner Iris, chit-chat with the locals, and just take a load off without feeling like you need to pack up and move out.

-Follow along the latest doing on the Common Grounds Facebook Page.
+Follow along with the latest doing on the Common Grounds Facebook Page.

 The Daily Grind